 What Is Revision Spinal Surgery?

-Revision spinal surgery may also be related to the reherniation of a disc, infection, hardware failure, non-surgery related spine degeneration, flat back syndrome, instability, adjacent segment degeneration or pseudarthrosis (failure to achieve solid fusion).
+Revision spinal surgery may also be related to the re-herniation of a disc, infection, hardware failure, non-surgery related spine degeneration, instability, adjacent segment degeneration or pseudarthrosis (failure to achieve solid fusion).
 Failed spine surgery can occur due to inaccurate diagnosis that results in the wrong surgical approach and/or inadequate surgical correction.
 At Princeton Neurological Surgery, Dr. Lipani often corrects patients who’ve suffered failed spine surgery at other institutions.
 His extensive experience includes correcting failed cervical and lumbar decompression (e.g., discectomy, laminectomy), cervical and lumbar fusion and failed cervical artificial disc surgery.